Anxiety & Regulation Pathway – A Structured Programme

 - Digestive symptoms

-- Fatigue and low energy
+- Fatigue

 - Hormonal changes

-- Physical tension and pain
+- Muscular tension

 Chinese Medicine is particularly useful in this context because it considers how these systems interact, rather than treating each symptom separately.

-Understanding anxiety through Chinese Medicine
+Understanding Anxiety Through Chinese Medicine

 Chinese Medicine describes emotional and psychological states in terms of functional patterns within the body.